How to build a basic energy monitor - measuring current only.

 You will need:

-Oomlout do a good arduino + breadboard bundle here £29
+Oomlout has a good Arduino + breadboard bundle here £29

 Step Two – Assemble the electronics

-The electronics consist of the current sensor (which produce signals proportional to the current in the mains) and the sensor electronics that convert these signals into a form the Arduino is happy with.
+The monitor consists of the current sensor (which produces a signal proportional to the mains current) and the sensor electronics that convert the signal into a form the Arduino can use.

 Step Three – Upload the Arduino Sketch

-The Arduino sketch is the piece of software that runs on the Arduino.
-The Arduino converts the raw data from its analog input into a nice useful values and then outputs them to serial.
+The sketch is the software that runs on the Arduino.
+The Arduino converts the raw data from its analog input into human readable values, then sends them to the serial port monitor.

 Hazmatt's picture